benavern/lowertoupper/README.md

 * unzip it
 * double click on nw.exe (*you should create a shortcut on the desktop ...*)
 * paste your text and enjoy the magic :).

+* green *type or paste text to convert*
+* yellow *uppercase result*
+* red *lowercase result*

+* next to the window controls, there is a blue circle that permits you to drag the window

+NEW! the title allows you to drag the window too.